emilerik/100daysofcode/README.md

 Here, I write of my successes and struggles in learning web development.
 I'm taking a course called The Complete Web Developer in 2019: Zero to Mastery from Udemy.
 The idea is that I'm going to code for 100 days in a row.
 We'll see how it goes.
 The first 39 days of the journal is in Swedish.

 ---
 ---

+#### Day 100: 1:15 // error handling, fin.

+Well folks, I did it.
+I completed 100 days of daily coding.

+I was at a café eating breakfast in Mexico, right around New Years, when I decided to buy the web dev course from Udemy on a discount.
+32 hours of content, just waiting to be absorbed, learned and pondered on.
+I was excited to get going when I came home, but feared it would be another one of those 2-week-sprints, where you eventually get bored and quit.
+So on January 6, inspired by the community I joined as part of the course, I set up a challenge for myself.
+I was gonna code for 100 days in a row, with no exception.
+If that's not continuity, I don't know what is.
+Through a trip to Africa, through a weekend conference in another city, through hectic days of studying and days where I just didn't want to write a line of code, I perservered.

+It's funny, despite the fact that I've coded for so many days straight, and the fact that I knew basically nothing of web development when I started, I still _feel_ like kind of a beginner.
+In many ways, I still am a beginner, compared to all the skilled developers out there, but of course, I've come a very long way since that day I started.
+There aren't many things I can point to and say that I've become super skilled at, but I can definitely say I've become much more confident and feel like I've at least seen most things of importance, in web development.

+To be continued, later today...

+---